GHeinzelmann/FEtool-old/README.md

 ### Simulations

 Starting from the states created in the prep stage, we can now perform the binding free energy calculations, which will be located inside the ./fe folder.
-In this example we will perform both APR and DD, so the results can be directly compared using the two routes.
+In this example we will do both APR and DD, so the results can be directly compared using the two routes.
 Again in the program main folder, type:

 python FEtool.py -i input.in -s fe

 For each pose or crystal structure, a folder will be created inside ./fe, and inside there will be three folders: ./pmf, ./restraints and ./dd.
 The restraints folder contains all the simulations needed for the application/removal of restraints.
 The pmf folder contains the folders for the "pull" process of APR, calculated using umbrella sampling.
 The dd folder contains the coupling/decoupling of the ligand electrostatic/LJ interactions, both in the binding site and in bulk.
-A script called run-all.bash, inside the run_files folder, can be used to run these simulatons quickly using the PBS scripts provided.
+A script called run-all.bash, inside the ./run_files folder, can be used to run these simulatons quickly using the PBS scripts provided.
 A similar script can be written to do the same, using your particular running protocol.

 ### Analysis

 Once all of the simulations are concluded, it is time to process the output files and obtain the binding free energies using the two methods.
-Here a few parameters can be set concerning the analysis, such as using TI or MBAR for double decoupling, number of blocks for block data analysis, and the Gaussian weights if TI is used for double decoupling.
+Here a few parameters concerning the analysis can be set in the input.in file, such as using TI or MBAR for double decoupling, number of blocks for block data analysis, and the Gaussian weights if TI is used for double decoupling.
 Inside the main folder type:

 python FEtool.py -i input.in -s analysis